knu-chem-lcbc/fragment_based_retrosynthesis/README.md

 ----
 Example entry from Doubles.txt:

-> Ux bx M Sx G W U C Y lx tx Nx hx B nx ux Ex O I T c w n r l h i o a t e 	az Y Nx B nx Ex T c n r l h i o a t e - M C lx tx hx I c w t e
+**Tz Px rx dx E D L p b y v r h i o a t e**     *dx D L v r o a t e - Tz p y i o a e*

 # brief explanation of dataset curation

-1. We used the USPTO dataset recently mined by Lowe<sup>*</sup>.
+1. We used the USPTO dataset recently mined by Lowe[^1].
 It contains 1,002,970 single product atom-mapped reactions.
 For the sake of simplicity, we restricted ourselves to single product reactions in this work.
 If it is considered that Lowe's dataset consists of 1,088,170 reactions in total with no duplicates, it is understood that limiting ourselves to single product reactions are not a preference but an obligation.
  - Number of reactions to start with : 1,002,970.
 2. We removed the reactions if the number of molecules at reactant side is greater than or equal to three.
  - The size of the dataset at this stage : 922,823.